HomeBlogMeasurement Techniques

 • • Verify probe tip condition regularly

-• • De-embed pad parasitics for accurate device characterization
+• • De-embed pad parasitics for accurate characterization

 Problem: Poor calibration accuracy